frob/frob.github.com/content/posts/2015-01-27-drupal-or-wordpress-why-not-jekyll.md

 ---
 title: Drupal or Wordpress?
 Why not Jekyll.
 date: "2015-01-27"
-description: Are you fedup with the offerings of Drupal, Wordpress, and other big CMS's?
+description: Are you fed up with the offerings of Drupal, Wordpress, and other big CMSs?
 Then maybe a return to roots is in order.
-Let look at Jekyll
+Let's look at Jekyll
 slug: drupal-or-wordpress-why-not-jekyll
 canonical: http://www.kwallcompany.com/blog/wordpress-or-drupal-why-not-jekyll
 tags: